Jump to section

 Create greater awareness of invisible disabilities

-In every organization, there are communities silently struggling with mental health challenges or neurodivergence like autism, depression, or anxiety.
+In every organization, there are communities silently struggling with neurodivergence, autism, depression, or anxiety.

 These challenges often remain hidden beneath the surface, and when HR and people leaders identify and acknowledge them, organizations can implement ERGs and other tailored resources to offer the necessary support.
 This ensures each individual receives the assistance required to thrive in the workplace.